 Dr. Collins joined Plymouth State University in June 2015 as the founding Program Director to develop and implement the DPT program.
 He was previously on faculty in the Department of Physical Therapy at the University of Massachusetts Lowell (1998 – 2015), having served as Chair of the PT Department (2008 – 2013) and Program Director of the DPT program (2008 – 2012).

 His clinical experience focused on general and cardiopulmonary physical therapy.
 His dissertation on “Job Strain and its Electrocardiographically Assessed Pathophysiological Correlates” in 2003 required computational modeling as well as bio-statistical analysis and led to several publications, national and international presentations and speaking opportunities.
 The multi-scale approach to data integration and analysis developed during this dissertation in the consideration of exposure, human health, performance and disease continues to influence Dr. Collins’ teaching and scholarship.

 Dr. Collins has over 50 publications and presentations in peer-reviewed journals; has presented at local, national, and international conferences and is the author of a Cardiac System chapter in the Acute Care Handbook for Physical Therapists, edited by Jaime Paz and Michelle Panik; and a chapter on Cardiopulmonary Anatomy for Cardiopulmonary Physical Therapy, a text edited by William DeTurk and Lawrence Cahalin.
-He serves as an Associate Editor for the Cardiopulmonary Physical Therapy Journal, and is a peer reviewer for the journals: Hypertension; Safety and Health at Work; Computers in Biology and Medicine; and Occupational and Environmental Medicine.
+He serves as Editor for the Cardiopulmonary Physical Therapy Journal, and is a peer reviewer for the journals: Hypertension; Safety and Health at Work; Computers in Biology and Medicine; and Occupational and Environmental Medicine.

 Selected Peer Reviewed Publication (from >50)